 Distance learning policy at HMP Wakefield declared unlawful

-The Administrative Court has quashed the decision of the Education Department at HMP Wakefield to refuse Distance Learning courses to two prisoners.
+In R (Campbell and Ferguson) v Governor of HMP Wakefield EWHC 2596 (Admin) (22/09/2011), the Administrative Court quashed the decision of the Education Department at HMP Wakefield to refuse Distance Learning courses to two prisoners.
 The prisoners argued that they had attained the educational level required by government policy and that the local protocol at HMP Wakefield was unlawful to the extent that it was more restrictive.
-Further, Campbell claimed that he had a disability and the prison had not made appropriate adjustments.
+Further, Mr Campbell claimed that he had a disability and the prison had not made appropriate adjustments.

 Rule 32 of the Prison Rules states: 1.
 Every prisoner able to profit from the education facilities provided at a prison shall be encouraged to do so.
 2. Reasonable facilities shall be afforded to prisoners who wish to do so to improve their education by training by distance learning.
 3. Special attention shall be paid to the education and training of prisoners with special educational needs.